VladislavZverintcev/TaskManager/README.md

-# This is WPF MVVM project with local dataBase for easy managment works tasks.
+# This is WPF MVVM project with local dataBase (EF code First) for easy managment works tasks.